VandeurenGlenn/fetch-element/README.md

 # fetch-element

-An element providing a starting point for the own reusable Polymer elements.
+An element wrapping the [Fetch](https://github.com/github/fetch) API.

 ## Elements using fetch-element